 Funding and Resources

 For your maintenance, repair and restoration projects, you may need both technical assistance and funding.
-Always start by asking for assistance first, before asking for funding.
+Start by asking for assistance first, before asking for funding.
 In many cases, the local, state or federal contact persons will be able to provide technical assistance and/or direct you to the best funding sources for your project..

 Here’s the recommended sequence for seeking help: